- Home

 Clostridial vaccines are cheap and highly effective multivalent vaccines, but deaths caused by clostridial diseases remain high, resulting in considerable losses to the sheep industry.

-The vaccines available have similar instructions: always check the packaging for specific doses and timings.
-The primary vaccination course is two doses of vaccine separated by a four- to six-week interval.
-A booster dose should be administered at intervals of no more than 12 months.
-If the dam has received a full primary vaccination course before pregnancy and receives a booster (check the products for timing) before parturition, she can provide the newborn lamb with passive immunity via the colostrum.
-This does not apply to Ovivac P, which doesn’t cover pregnancy clostridial diseases.
+A primary vaccination course is required followed by annual booster doses.
+If the dam has received a full primary vaccination course before pregnancy and receives a booster (check the products for timing) before parturition, she will provide her newborn lamb with passive immunity via her colostrum.

 The following multivalent clostridial vaccines have been marketed in the UK:

-- Bravoxin 10 is a multivalent clostridial vaccine for cattle and sheep
+- Bravoxin® is a multivalent clostridial vaccine for cattle and sheep

 - Covexin 8 is a multivalent clostridial vaccine for cattle and sheep